tamsynC/TurtleBot_Group5/README.md

 Project Description

-The aim of this project is to implement a image recognition
+The aim of this project is to implement a image comparision module to compare a still image of a deatiled square to a live imput feed from a USB camera mounted to a waffle TurtleBot 3.
+The TurtleBot is then to move towards this specified square.

-Dependencies
+Required Software

+* MATLAB
+* ROS Melodic
+* Ubuntu 18.04

+Dependancies

 Contributions